1967–68 Manchester City F.C. season

-The 1967–68 season was Manchester City F.C.'s seventy-sixth season of league football, and second consecutive season in the Football League First Division.
-In the third full season under the management of Joe Mercer and Malcolm Allison, Manchester City were unfancied at the start of the season following a mid-table finish in 1966–67 Following the signing of forward Francis Lee, the club embarked on an unbeaten run that saw the club challenge at the top of the table.
+The 1967–68 season was Manchester City Football Club's seventy-sixth season of league football and their second consecutive season in the First Division.
+In the third full season under the management of Joe Mercer and Malcolm Allison, Manchester City were unfancied at the start of the season due to a mid-table finish a year before.
+However, following the signing of forward Francis Lee, the Blues embarked on an unbeaten run that saw them challenge for the top of the table.
 A televised victory against Tottenham Hotspur in snowy conditions proved particularly notable, becoming known as the Ballet on Ice.

 Going into the final match of the season, Manchester City led the table.
-A 4–3 win at Newcastle United clinched the club's second league title, winning the First Division by two clear points over club rivals Manchester United.
+A 4–3 win at Newcastle United clinched the club's second league title, with City finishing by two clear points over rivals Manchester United.
 The league championship was the first trophy of the most successful period in Manchester City's history.
-Under Mercer and Allison, the club won a further three trophies in the following two seasons.
+Under Mercer and Allison, the club won a further four domestic and European trophies in the following two seasons.